goncalo-oliveira/channels/README.md

 ### Implementing an Handler

 Similarly to the adapter, unless you have very specific needs, you should inherit your handler from the `ChannelHandler<T>` class and not implementing the `IChannelHandler` interface directly.
-This is because, again, similarly to the adapter, the base class does type checking for us; if the data type is not intended for the handler, then it (the handler) won't be executed.

-Similarly to the adapter, the base class also deals with `T` <--> `IEnumerable<T>` mutations.

 ```csharp
 public class MyChannelHandler : ChannelHandler<MyData>